chriswhsu/kiln-controller/README.md

 ### Simulation

-In config.py, set **simulate=True**.
-Start the server and select a profile and click Start.
+Start the server and select a profile and click Simulate.
 Simulations run at near real time.

 ### Watcher